-Talk with your photographer to come up with the best location.
-Many photographers may be able to do a photo session in a studio.
-Another popular site is a posh hotel room.
-Your own home or a borrowed home is another option.
-The main key is to get an okay from your photographer on the locale—a number of different backgrounds for poses are important, and they'll also need lots of natural light.
+Talk with your photographer to come up with the best location—one that's both beautiful and comfortable.
+Many photographers do a photo shoot in a studio.
+Another popular setting is a hotel room, but your own home is another great option.
+Mainly, you need to get the okay from your photographer on the locale—a number of different backgrounds for poses are important, and they'll also need lots of natural light.

 Choose outfits that make you feel confident, comfortable and sexy.
 A good rule of thumb: Bring something white, something black, and something in a bright color so you can mix and match.
 A corset will create sexy curves, while delicate lingerie will create softer, romantic lines.
 In addition to undergarments, don't forget any accessories you want to incorporate, like shoes and jewelry (and your engagement ring, of course).

 Though you don't want to turn your shoot into a three-ring circus, it's a great idea to bring a friend along if you're the nervous type.
 You'll feel more at ease if you can make a few jokes with a pal, as well as listen to their encouragement or even suggestions.
 Another idea you'll love: Bring a bottle of bubbly.
 A little champagne may help loosen things up and create a celebratory atmosphere.
 You'll be posing like a pro in no time—and your lucky partner will love the results.

 Ready to find amazing photographers near you?
 Head to The Knot Marketplace to start your search.